4st0lfo1337/FORK-Hyprlain/README.md

 > [!IMPORTANT]
 >Place your sound files in `~/.config/hypr/sounds`.
 Then, edit `main.rs` and configure the open and close sound files to match the filenames in that directory.

-After, realese the shortcut for the script using this comands:
+After, release the shortcut for the script using this comands:

 ```
 cd /Fork-Hyprlain/hypr-sounds
-Cargo build --realese
+cargo build --release
 ```
 Place the `hypr-sounds` executable in the `~/.config/hypr/scripts` directory.